Is Zinc a Vitamin?

 The liver, kidneys, intestines, muscle, and pancreas are all places where zinc is stored or secreted.
 Normally, the body eliminates excess zinc through the feces and urine.

-Some people who are undernourished and suffer from severe zinc deficiency might require zinc supplements by mouth, as well as other vitamins and minerals.
 Taking zinc by mouth is especially useful in children who are severely undernourished or have severe diarrhea, and also to prevent the development of an inherited disorder called Wilson's disease that causes too much copper to be released into the body.

 In some people, the use of intranasal zinc sprays might cause loss of smell.
 This is a serious problem and the FDA has recommended that consumers avoid such products.

 Applying zinc hyaluronate gel to foot ulcers that have not healed after conventional treatment can improve wound healing.
-This is a big improvement over the standard treatment that involves dressings and antibiotics.

 Early research suggests that taking zinc supplements might slow the progression of Alzheimer's disease in some people.
-However, more research is needed to find out whether it has any effect on other dementias.

 Some studies show that taking zinc along with antidepressants improves depression in some people.
 If you have depression or are considering using a supplement to treat yours, talk to your doctor first.